werace-au/werace-telemetry-dotnet/Documentation/wrtf-spec-v1.md

 1. Find the end marker "WRDE0001" at the end of the file
 2. Read the number of sessions (N) from offset -16
 3. Read the session entries array
-4. Verify the start marker at offset -32-N*24
+4. Verify the start marker at offset -32-N\*24

 ### Session Discovery

-For complete files:

 1. The document footer provides direct access to all sessions
 2. Each session has a session footer with frame count and optional data

-For incomplete files:

-1. Sessions must be discovered by forward scanning from the start of the file
-2. Each session starts with a session header ("WRSE0001")
-3. A session continues until either:
-   - Another session header is encountered
-   - End of file is reached
-4. Frame counting must be done manually by scanning the session data

 ## 6. Frame Section